romilly/kew-pd/README.md

-# Knowledge Worker's Prompt Engineering Toolkit
+# Knowledge Engineer's Workbench for Python Developers

-A collection of tools designed for Knowledge Workers to improve their productivity through more effective prompting of generative AI applications like ChatGPT and Mistral.
+A collection of tools designed for Python to improve their productivity through the use of generative AI applications like ChatGPT and Mistral.